-- Verify SSL (required, default: False) - Verify the SSL certificate offered by the host supplied in LogRhythm Domain.
+- Verify SSL - Select whether to verify the SSL certificate offered by the value supplied in LogRhythm Domain.
 For more details, see SSL Trust & CA Settings.

-- HTTPS Proxy (optional, default: empty) - A proxy to use when connecting to LogRhythm Domain.
+- HTTPS Proxy (optional) - A proxy to use when connecting to the value supplied in LogRhythm Domain.

 Port 8501 must be accessible for Axonius to communicate with the API in LogRhythm Domain.